Drug-Resistant Superbugs, Multi-drug Resistant Organisms: MRSA, VRE, Clostridioides difficile, and CRE (Online CE Course)

 Objectives

-• Identify the virulence factors that are expressed by drug resistant strains of Staphylococcus aureus, Clostridioides difficile, Enterococcus faecium and faecalis, and carbapenem-resistant Enterobacteriaceae.
+• Identify the virulence factors that are expressed by drug resistant strains of Staphylococcus aureus, Clostridioides difficile, Enterococcus faecium and faecalis, and carbapenem-resistant Enterobacterales.

-• List the risk factors and clinical syndromes that are associated with these drug resistant organisms.
+• List the risk factors and clinical syndromes that are associated with drug-resistant organisms.

-• Describe the recommended laboratory procedures involved in screening for and detecting drug-resistant organisms.
+• Describe the recommended laboratory procedures involved in screening and detecting drug-resistant organisms.

-• Name the drugs that are currently available for treatment of these infections and describe the proper treatment protocols.
+• State the drugs that are currently available for the treatment of drug-resistant organism infections and describe the proper treatment protocols.

 Customer Ratings